-Spud Lake is a 3.1 mile moderately trafficked loop trail located near Silverton, CO and is good for all skill levels.
-The trail is primarily used for hiking and snowshoeing and is accessible from June until October.
+Spud Lake is a 3.1 mile moderately trafficked loop trail located near Silverton, Colorado and is good for all skill levels.
+The trail is primarily used for hiking and snowshoeing and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great great great hike!
 Such incredible views!
 A few things to note!
 The road is blocked by snow about 1.7 miles short of the trail head.
 The group of mine, 12 people, just cleared a great path the goes directly to the lake, 3/16/17.
 Overall, it was just short of 6 mile trip!
 Bring lots of water and some snack because it's an uphill adventure.

 Awesome hike with the family.
 My 5 and 3 year old had a blast.
 Once at the lake they wanted in but didn't plan for that and it caused a melt down.
 Other than that awesome views and hike.

 Tried to go but the road construction has it blocked off.
 They said that it would be blocked off through the rest of the month...heads up!